sagemathinc/cocalc-blog/src/_posts/2018-03-06-cocalc-library.md

 <img src="{{ '/img/cc-library/cc-library.png' | prepend: site.baseurl }}" >
 </div>

 3\.
-The menu of Library topics is in the column just left of the "Library" label.
+The menu of Library topics is in the column just right of the "Library" label.
 As you scroll through the choices, you will see they are divided into categories.
 Category names do not highlight